 Face Value of Share Certificate:

-The face value or nominal value of shares mentioned on the share certificate must be as per the Memorandum of Association and Articles of Association of the Company.
-Shares of a company not listed on any stock exchange can have a nominal value of Rs.1, or Rs.10, or Rs.100 or Rs.1000 as per the requirements of the promoters.
+The face value or nominal value of shares mentioned on the share certificate must be as per the Memorandum of Association as well as the Articles of Association of the Company.
+Also, Shares of a company not listed on any stock exchange can have a nominal value of Rs.1, or Rs.10, or Rs.100 or Rs.1000 as per the requirements of the promoters.
 Shares listed on any stock exchange but not in DEMAT form should have a face value of Rs.10.

 Time Period for Issue of Share Certificates: